 Premarital Agreement Statute

+What can you include?
 In Texas, per the Texas Family Code, and the Texas Uniform Premarital Agreement Act, Sec.
-4.003, parties to a premarital agreement may include the following in their agreement:
+4.003, parties to a premarital agreement may include the following in their agreement:- the rights and obligations in property whenever and wherever acquired or located;

 - the right to control or manage property incl: buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign, create a security interest in, mortgage, encumber, dispose of;